veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------

-Benchmarked with "All in one"-programs
+Benchmarked with "All in one"-programs: longfract

 ---------------------------------------------------------------------------------------------------------------